 While the rules vary, here are a few examples of the requirements surrounding secondary suites in Canada’s hottest housing markets:

-•Calgary: Secondary suites in Calgary are famously complicated – rules can differ from neighborhood to neighborhood, and even from street to street.
-Thanks to zoning reform passed in 2008, it’s now easier to build secondary suites in some Calgary neighborhoods.
+Secondary suites in Calgary are famously complicated – rules can differ from neighbourhood to neighbourhood, and even from street to street.
+Thanks to zoning reform passed in 2008, it’s now easier to build secondary suites in some Calgary neighbourhoods.
 It’s best to consult with a land use attorney before building a secondary suite on your Calgary property, however.

-•Toronto: Proposed changes currently before Toronto’s city council could make it much easier to construct secondary suites.
-Legal since 2000, Toronto allows the construction of secondary suites in downtown townhomes, but prohibits them in suburban neighborhoods.
-The proposed rules would unify secondary suite policies across the city, and eliminate the requirement primary residences need to be at least five-years-old prior to the construction of a secondary suite.
+Proposed changes currently before Toronto’s city council could make it much easier to construct secondary suites.
+Legal since 2000, Toronto allows the construction of secondary suites in downtown townhomes but prohibits them in suburban neighbourhoods.
+The proposed rules would unify secondary suite policies across the city, and eliminate the requirement primary residences need to be at least five-years-old before the construction of a secondary suite.

 More than just being a great source of rental income, there are also incentive opportunities associated with building secondary suits.
 As municipalities encourage more affordable renting options, your secondary suite could net you some great incentives, depending on where you’re investing:

-•Lethbridge Pre-Existing Secondary Suite Grant: The City of Lethbridge, Alberta offers a special program designed to bring secondary suites built prior to 2006 up to current codes.
-If you bring your suite up to code and have it inspected, you’ll receive 50 percent of the remodeling costs, up to $2,500, of the cost repaid by the city.
+The City of Lethbridge, Alberta offers a special program designed to bring secondary suites built before 2006 up to current codes.
+If you bring your suite up to code and have it inspected, you’ll receive 50 percent of the remodelling costs, up to $2,500, of the cost repaid by the city.

-•Niagara Secondary Suites Program: If you own a home in Ontario’s Niagara region, you may be eligible for the Niagara Secondary Suites Program.
-If you commit to rent your secondary suite to a qualifying low-income Ontarian, you could reap as much as $25,000 in the form of a 15-year forgivable loan.
+If you own a home in Ontario’s Niagara region, you may be eligible for the Niagara Secondary Suites Program.
+If you commit to renting your secondary suite to a qualifying low-income Ontarian, you could reap as much as $25,000 in the form of a 15-year forgivable loan.
 If you’re building an accessible secondary suite, you might qualify for an additional $5,000.

-These are just some of the current active programs designed to assist homeowners with the development of secondary suites.
-In addition to cash and loan incentives, a number of municipalities, like Calgary and Saskatoon, rebate or eliminate the permitting costs associated with the construction of a secondary suite.
+These are just some of the currently active programs designed to assist homeowners with the development of secondary suites.
+In addition to cash and loan incentives, several municipalities, like Calgary and Saskatoon, rebate or eliminate the permitting costs associated with the construction of a secondary suite.